Bistrot Paul Bert Pepper Steak

 Definitely a celebratory entree, this Bistrot Paul Bert Pepper Steak from Dorie Greenspan is both simple to make and elegant.

-Dorie’s time in Paris inspired this Skillet Filet Mignon that’s drizzled with a rich Cognac cream sauce.
+Dorie’s time in Paris inspired this Skillet Filet Mignon drizzled with a rich Cognac cream sauce.
 It’s her version of a favorite beef dish enjoyed at the charming Bistrot Paul Bert in the 6th arrondissement.

 Why You Must Make